tt6746690/Courses/CSC369/lecture/w4/README.md

         + idea
             + each process assigned priority, and
             + the runnable process with highest priority is allowed to run
+        + problem
+            + _starvation_: low priority task may never get to run
+            + _priority inversion_: low priority task may prevent a high priority task from making progress by holding resource
         + details
             + To prevent high-priority processes from running indefinitely,
                 + scheduling may _decrease priority_ of currently running process at each clock tick (clock interrupt), so next highest process starts running sometime in the future, _or_